irfanbaigse/ibaig.com/content/about.md

 ### Bio

-I am from Bangalore, India.
-Working in UAE.
+I am from Bangalore, India 🇮🇳.
+Currently Working in UAE 🇦🇪.
 Having over 10+ years of experience with Java(Spring), PHP(Larvel,Yii2,Symphoney), Javascript(Nodejs).
 Side projects with flutter.

-I'm not fanatic about specific tools or services and believe in making the most available out of the tools that I get to work with.
-I have significant experience in the below services, tools and technologies:

-Cloud Platforms
-* Amazon Web Services (core compute, networking, database and storage services)
-* Azure (core compute, networking, database and storage services)

-Containers & Orchestration
+I hold a pragmatic approach when it comes to utilizing tools and services, embracing the best from what's at hand.
+My belief centers on maximizing the potential of the resources I have the privilege to engage with.
+Over time, I've acquired substantial expertise across a spectrum of services, tools, and technologies, including:

+The listed services, tools, and technologies have been a cornerstone of my professional experience:

+### Higher education
+* B.E - E&C (2011)

+### Programming languages
+* Java
+* PHP
+* JavaScript / TypeScript
+* Dart

+### Frameworks
+* Spring
+* Laravel / Yii2/ Codeignitor/ Symfony
+* Node.js / Express.js
+* Flutter
+* Vuejs

+### Databases
+* MongoDB
+* ElasticSearch
+* MySQL

+### DevOps
+* AWS
+* Linux
 * Docker
-* Kubernetes

-Infrastructure as Code
-* Terraform
-* AWS CDK

-Configuation Management
-* Ansible
+* Docker Compose

+### Metodologies
-* Chef
+* Agile

-Observability
-* Prometheus
+* Scrum

+### Spoken languages
-* New Relic
+* English (Professional)
-* Splunk
+* Urdu / Hindi
-* Datadog
+* Kannada (Regional)

-I am the author of Practical Docker with Python ([first](https://amzn.to/3B9pQaz) & [second edition](https://amzn.to/3B9pQaz)), a co-author of [The CDK Book](https://www.thecdkbook.com/).
-I work with a lot of different communities  and have been recognized as an [AWS Community Hero](https://aws.amazon.com/developer/community/heroes/sathyajith-bhat/).

-I love organizing and running events (physical as well as virtual) and have been part of organizing committee of events such as Barcamp Bangalore, AWS Community Day - Bangalore, India, South Asia, and CDK Day.
-In my free time I love playing games on my PC and/or Switch (typically ARPGs/City Builders/Simulators) and occasionally livestream gaming and coding on [Twitch](https://www.twitch.tv/sathyabhat).

 <!--
 ### Contact